greghendershott/racket-mode/Reference.md

 not enforce the limit exactly.
 Instead, the program will be terminated upon the first garbage collection where memory exceeds the limit (maybe by a significant amount).

+### racket-error-context
+The level of context used for [`racket-run`](#racket-run) error stack traces.

+Each level improves stack trace information, but causes your program to run more slowly.

+  - 'low corresponds to `compile-context-preservation-enabled` `#f`.

+  - 'medium corresponds to `compile-context-preservation-enabled` `#t`, which disables some optimizations like inlining.

+  - 'high corresponds to `compile-context-preservation-enabled` `#t` and to use of `errortrace`, which heavily instruments your code and therefore may be significantly slower.

+Tip: Regardless of this setting, you can enable 'high errortrace for a specific [`racket-run`](#racket-run) using a C-u prefix.
+This lets you normally run with a faster setting, and temporarily re-run to get a more-helpful error message.

 ## REPL